Updated March 23rd, 2021

 How long will the program last?

-Hamilton County Schools and EPB have committed to working together to continue the service for 10 years, so this is a lasting solution for bridging the digital divide for education.
+Hamilton County Schools and EPB have committed to working together to continue the service for 10 years, through at least 2030, so this is a lasting solution for bridging the digital divide for education.

 Will families have to apply every year?